valory-xyz/open-autonomy/docs/aea.md

 [`Behaviour`](https://valory-xyz.github.io/open-aea/api/skills/base/#behaviour-objects)
-has access to two additional properties, `tick_interval` and `start_at`, that allow it, or more specifically the `act()` method, to be invoked periodically from a given moment onward.
+has access to two additional properties, `tick_interval` and `start_at`, that allow it, or more specifically the `act()` method, to be invoked periodically starting from the designated time.
 A simple concrete implementation of behaviour, one which we'll return to in the next section, looks as follows:

 ```python
 class SimpleBehaviour(Behaviour, ABC):